cantikapf/IR-study-companion/_chapters/999-back/010-references.md

 - Mucha-Leszko, B., & Twarowska, K. (2016).
 The European Union as a global economic power.
 Comparative Economic Research.
 Central and Eastern Europe, 19(3), 27–44.
 - Yazid, N. M. (2015).
 The theory of hegemonic stability, hegemonic power and international political economic stability.
 Global Journal of Political Science and Administration, 3(6), 67–79.

+**WTO And Trade Diplomacy**

+- Pigman, G. A. (2016).
+Trade diplomacy transformed: Why trade matters for global prosperity.
+Lulu. com.
+- VanGrasstek, C., & Pascal, L. (2013).
+The history and future of the World Trade Organization.
+World Trade Organization Geneva.

 ---